Douglas Day is an event in Fort Langley that marks the day when Sir James Douglas proclaimed British Columbia to be a colony at the fort in 1858.

 The newly-named event focuses on commemorating James Douglas’ multicultural legacy through a day of celebrating Black, Scottish, Métis and First Nations arts, food, music and dance.
 This is an opportunity to recognize and celebrate the role people with varied backgrounds have had in shaping Canada’s current rich and diverse cultural landscape.

-Sir James Douglas was sworn in as BC’s first governor at Fort Langley during the reading of the proclamation on November 19th in 1858.
+Sir James Douglas was sworn in as BC’s first governor at Fort Langley during the reading of the proclamation on November 19th, 1858.
 A long-time Hudson Bay Company employee, Douglas came from a multicultural background.
-Douglas was born in South America, in Guyana, to a Scottish father and a Creole mother.
-Later in life, as an adult, he married a Métis woman, Amelia Connolly.
-Douglas started his career as an apprentice and worked his way up, creating a lasting impact and legacy of multiculturalism in BC.
+He was born in South America, in Guyana, to a Scottish father and a Creole mother.
+Later in life, as an adult, Douglas married a Métis woman, Amelia Connolly.
+He started his career as an apprentice and worked his way up, creating a lasting impact and legacy of multiculturalism in BC.

 Fort Langley National Historic Site aims to reflect the rich and varied heritage of Canada and this event provides an opportunity for Canadians to learn more about our diverse history.